-The College continues to embed significant curriculum and staffing changes for our High Needs learners, to ensure that all High Needs learners undertake a bespoke learning journey.
-An effective partnership with the main local authority provider has enabled a five day week provision to be funded.
+The College continues to embed significant curriculum changes for our High Needs learners, to ensure that all High Needs learners undertake a bespoke learning journey.
+The College continues to build on its effective partnerships with major local employers to provide work experience for High Needs learners.